LinuxForHealth/FHIR/README.md

 * a [Linux container image](https://hub.docker.com/r/ibmcom/ibm-fhir-server) from the ibmcom org on DockerHub
 * a [helm chart](https://artifacthub.io/packages/helm/alvearie/ibm-fhir-server) from the alvearie org on ArtifactHub

-### Running the IBM FHIR Server
+### Running the server
-Guides for configuring, operating, and extending the IBM FHIR Server are available from https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide.
+Guides for configuring, operating, and extending the LinuxForHealth FHIR Server are available from https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide.

 #### From the zip installer
-Download the fhir-persistence-schema and fhir-install assets from the [Releases tab](https://github.com/IBM/FHIR/releases) and follow the instructions from the [User's Guide](https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide#21-installing-a-new-server) to:
+Download the fhir-persistence-schema and fhir-install assets from the [Releases tab](https://github.com/LinuxForHealth/FHIR/releases) and follow the instructions from the [User's Guide](https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide#21-installing-a-new-server) to:
 1. Use fhir-persistence-schema-VERSION-cli.jar to deploy the schema.
 2. Unzip, install, and configure the server.